Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Summary and Discussion

-There are a few intriguing materials that warrant the application of this approach.
-First, \ce{Co1/3NbS2}, a metallic antiferromagnet isostructural to \CTS{}, also exhibits magnetic Bragg peaks at $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$ or its symmetry-related positions \cite{Parkin_1983_magstr} and a sizable $\sigma_{xy}(\mathbf{H}=0)$ \cite{CNS_ncomm}.
-Notably, however, it possesses an additional incommensurate ordering wave vector perpendicular to $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$ \cite{CNS_RXS}, which compromises the symmetry argument associated with the $\tau_{1a}T$ operation used in \CTS{} to confirm the triple-${\mathbf{Q}}$ ground state.
-For the spin configuration of $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$, both tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ orderings have been suggested as candidate ground states \cite{CTS_tripleQ_nphys, CNS_RXS, Parkin_1983_magstr, Co1/3NbS2_ND}.
-Although the origin of the co-existing commensurate and incommensurate modulations is unclear, measuring its long-wave excitation spectra will tell which ground state is correct for $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$.
+Several existing materials are suitable for direct application of our approach.
+First, Co$_{1/3}$NbS$_{2}$, a metallic antiferromagnet isostructural to \CTS{}, also exhibits magnetic Bragg peaks at $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$ or its symmetry-related positions~\cite{Parkin_1983_magstr} and a sizable $\sigma_{xy}(\mathbf{H}=0)$~\cite{CNS_ncomm}.
+However, it has an additional incommensurate order wave vector perpendicular to $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$~\cite{CNS_RXS}, which compromises the symmetry argument associated with the $\tau_{1a}T$ operation used in \CTS{}.
+For the spin configuration of $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$, both tetrahedral triple-${\mathbf{Q}}$ and stripe single-${\mathbf{Q}}$ orderings have been suggested as candidate ground states~\cite{CTS_tripleQ_nphys, CNS_RXS, Parkin_1983_magstr, Co1/3NbS2_ND}.
+Although the origin of the coexisting commensurate and incommensurate modulations is unclear, measuring its long-wave excitation spectra will tell which ground state is correct for $\mathbf{Q}_{\nu}=\mathbf{G}_{\nu}/2$.